 If your crawl space joists are what’s causing uneven floors, SettleStop IntelliJack™ can be used.
 SettleStop IntelliJack™ is a foundation support jack that helps floor joists keep floorboards even.
 Like helical piers and push piers, SettleStop IntelliJack™ is galvanized and has a long product lifespan.
 These foundation repair solutions and more are available to the homeowners of Cleveland, OH, from Ohio Basement Systems.

-Concrete Lifting in Cleveland
+Concrete Lifting in Cleveland, OH

 If your concrete slab has settled, don’t panic.
 Concrete settling is normal for all residential concrete, especially in Cleveland, OH.
 Cleveland’s soil is grainy, loose, and easily susceptible to surface runoff.
 When a slab’s soil has washed away with the rain, that slab will no longer have an even foundation.
 Concrete settling can happen to any of the concrete in and around your home, including your concrete steps and garage floor.